What is a Rent-to-Own Agreement?

 - The Seller Includes Additional Fees.
 Examine your lease agreement to see if the seller has included any hidden fees.
 These can add up, resulting in you paying more than the home is worth.

-To be sure you are protected, we highly recommend having a licensed Realtor review any real estate documents before you sign.
+To be sure you are protected, we highly recommend having a licensed Real Estate Agent review any real estate documents before you sign.

 Understanding How Rent-to-Own Programs Work